BrookJeynes/flashcards-rs/README.md

 ## Features

 - Review your flashcards within your terminal
-- Write decks/flashcards in JSON and import them within the application (wip)
+- Write decks/flashcards in JSON and import them within the application

 ## Run Locally